 In addition, companies that perceive us to be a competitor may be unwilling to assign or license rights to us.
 We also may be unable to in-license or acquire the rights to the relevant product, product candidate or technology on terms that would allow us to make an appropriate return on our investment.
 Furthermore, we may be unable to identify suitable products, product candidates or technologies within our area of focus.
+If we are unable to successfully obtain rights to suitable products, product candidates or technologies within our area of focus.
 If we are unable to successfully obtain rights to suitable products, product candidates or technologies, our ability to pursue this element of our strategy could be impaired.